danielenricocahall/elephas/CONTRIBUTING.md

 ## Local Environment Setup
 If you want to make a change yourself based on an Issue, it should be fairly simple after [forking the repository](https://github.com/danielenricocahall/elephas/fork) and cloning your fork.

-This project currently uses `uv` for convenience, although we currently only have dev dependencies.
+This project currently uses `uv` for convenience.
 To create your environment:
 ```shell
 uv sync
 ```